 The one-bar or one-candle trailing stop loss aggressively moves the stop loss as each bar or candle closes.
 This reduces risk quickly, locks in profits, and prevents holding through a pullback.
 Use from the outset of a trade, or once the price nears your profit target to lock in profit and potentially make more if the price runs past the target.

 The one-bar or one-candle trailing stop loss is aggressive and effective when attempting to capture a sharp price move.
 I sometimes use it when trading price action strategies in high-momentum volatile markets when holding through a pullback could see profits erased quickly.
 I use it primarily for day trading and also for swing trading stocks on the daily chart.
-Yet it could also be used on virtually any time frame.
+Yet it could also be used on virtually any time frame or market.

 This trailing stop loss doesn’t hold through any sort of pullback.
 If you have a hard time holding through a pullback, or end up bailing out of a trade when it pulls back more (or takes longer) than you expect, then this trailing stop loss method may be for you.